• Skip to primary navigation

 Ingredients for Avocado Chocolate Mousse

-For this recipe you will blend in a food processor then chill in the refrigerator:
+For this recipe, you'll blend in a food processor then chill in the refrigerator:

 • Large ripe avocados: I use two large Hass avocados for this recipe.
 If you can only find small avocados, then use 3 or 4 instead.

 • Pure maple syrup: I enjoy using maple syrup as a natural sweetener.
 But you could substitute your own favorite sweetener like agave nectar or other liquid sweetener.
-(I have not tested any substitutions however.)
+(I haven't tested any substitutions however.)

 • Cacao powder: Or substitute unsweetened cocoa powder.
-This is added to achieve the rich, deep chocolate flavor.
-Most often I use "Navitas Organics" brand raw cacao powder.
-It is an unprocessed version of the cacao bean, and contains antioxidants + flavanols, iron, fiber, magnesium, and other minerals.
+We add this to achieve the rich, deep chocolate flavor.
+Raw cacao powder is an unprocessed version of the cacao bean, and contains antioxidants & flavanols, iron, fiber, magnesium, and other minerals.
 (Just a heads up that it does contain some caffeine however.)

 • Pure vanilla extract